 Before a pipeline ROW lease is issued by DNR, the SPCO conducts a review and decision process as required by AS 38.35, the Right-of-Way Leasing Act.
 Each potential pipeline lessee is evaluated to ensure that they meet the "fit, willing, and able" requirements outlined in AS 38.35.100.
-In FY12, the SPCO was in various stages of the ROW leasing process with several potential applicants and applicants.
+In FY14, the SPCO Special Projects Section was in various stages of the ROW leasing process with several potential applicants and applicants.
 See below for a brief description of theses pipeline projects.

 The SPCO issued a right-of-way lease to the Alaska Gasline Development Corporation for the ASAP pipeline project on July 25, 2011.
 Click here for more information on the ASAP project.